AlonKellner/alonkellner.github.io/_pages/en-us/blog.md

 permalink: /blog/
 title: Blog
 blog_name: Kellner'z
 description: What have I been up to?
-I publish all of it here before anywhere else :)
+I publish all of it here first :)
 nav: true
 nav_order: 1
 pagination: